Factbox - Venezuela's likely election candidates after Chavez's death

-CARACAS Venezuela has called a presidential election for April 14 that will likely pit Hugo Chavez's protégé, acting President Nicolas Maduro, against centrist opposition leader Henrique Capriles.
+CARACAS Venezuelan President Hugo Chavez's death on Tuesday after a two-year fight with cancer sets the stage for an election that will likely pit Vice President Nicolas Maduro against centrist opposition leader Henrique Capriles.

 NICOLAS MADURO